Moduli of surfaces in $\mathbb{P}^3$: Introduction

 For $Z = \PP^3$ and $D$ a surface of degree $d = 5$, the moduli space of smooth surfaces has been understood by \cite{horikawa}.
 However, even for smooth surfaces, this moduli space is not irreducible.
 When fixing the numerical invariants $K_S^5 = 5$, $p_g = 4$, and $q = 0$ of quintic surfaces, even in the smooth case, one obtains a moduli space with two components.
 These details will be further explored in Section \ref{sec:quintics}, but we mention it here to indicate the increase in complexity when passing from curves to surfaces and motivate our focus on smoothable pairs.

 To find a meaningful compactification of the moduli space of degree $d$ surfaces in $\PP^3$, and more generally, divisors $D_Z$ that are a rational multiple of the anticanonical divisor on a fixed Fano variety $Z$, we will follow Hacking's approach and study pairs $(X,D)$ that arise as limits of pairs $(Z,D_Z)$.
-In fact, we will only consider what we call $(p,q)$ $Z$-smoothable \he stable pairs $(X,D)$ which have prescribed singularities and satisfy the relationship $pK_X + qD \sim 0$ and admit a smoothing to $Z$.
+In fact, we will only consider what we call $\Zpqs$ \he stable pairs $(X,D)$ (see Definition \ref{def:stable}) which have prescribed singularities and satisfy the relationship $pK_X + qD \sim 0$ and admit a smoothing to $Z$.
 As in Hacking's work, this class of pairs is particularly well-behaved.
 In the case of $Z = \PP^3$, remembering the embedding of $D$ into $\PP^3$ allows us to not only have a modular compactification of a space parameterizing $(\PP^3, D)$ but also to classify the pairs appearing on the boundary of the moduli space.

-A main result is that the class of pairs defined does actually give a compactification of the moduli space of pairs $(Z, D_Z)$.
+The first result is that the class of pairs defined does actually give a compactification of the moduli space of pairs $(Z, D_Z)$.